kreendurron/BRC-Bot/README.md

 ---
 Admin Commands // Requires the role: `BRC-Admin`
 ---
-`Still need to make these available to admins only.
-Or role specific etc.`

 `!database` - Displays a list of all users in the database.